Misigo94/Instaglam/README.md

 Instagram
-AA project that ahs cloned the instagrm application that allowd the users to view and like comment on other peoples
+A project that has cloned the instagrm application that allowd the users to view and like comment on other peoples

 Author
 Martin Misigo